jensbrodersen/mc-trade-sizing/README.md

   - Backtest model
   - 5% worse
   - 10% worse
 - No transaction costs or slippage included
 - Fully extendable architecture

 ---

 ## License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under a custom non-commercial license.
+Personal, educational, and non-commercial use is permitted free of charge.

+**Commercial use requires a separate paid license.**
+See the [LICENSE](./LICENSE) file for details and contact information.

 ---